JheovauhniThompson1/AD-deloyment/README.md

 </p>

 <h1>Depolying Active Directory within Azure Windows Server VM</h1>
-This tutorial outlines the Setup and Installation of Active directory using a Windows Server Virtual Machine(Azure).<br />
+This tutorial outlines the Setup and Installation of Active directory using a premade Windows 10 and Windows Server Virtual Machine(Azure).<br />

 <h2>Environments and Technologies Used</h2>